zalando/riptide/riptide-spring-boot-starter/README.md

 #### [Timeout](../riptide-timeout) support

 Required when `timeout` is enabled.
-Not to be confused with `connection-timeout` and `socket-timeout`, those are supported out of the box.
+Not to be confused with `connect-timeout` and `socket-timeout`, those are supported out of the box.

 ```xml